 This program was created in 2006 by the Oregon Legislature to promote opportunities for high school students to earn more college credits while still in high school.
 The program is open to juniors and seniors who are at least 16 years old, and students can be in the program for only two years.
 Students can take college classes that are not offered at PHS, and we will pay the tuition, fees, and sometimes book costs.
-Credit earned in the college courses will also count as PHS credit.
-Students who enroll in the Expanded Options
+Credit earned in the college courses will also count as PHS credit and will be added to PHS and college transcripts.

-Program will either enroll in an online course taken during a "study hall" type class built into their schedules or an in-person course in which the student must provide their own transportation.
+Students who enroll in the Expanded Options Program will either enroll in an online course taken during a "study hall" type class built into their schedules or an in-person course in which the student must provide their own transportation.
 There is some required paperwork to fill out to be eligible for this program.

-Students should talk to their counselor and Mandy Oyama in ASPIRE during the spring for application to the program.
+Students are required to talk to their counselor and Mandy Oyama in ASPIRE during the spring for application to the program.
 Preapproval by PHS Administration is required.